franku1122/confmanager/README.md

 - [x] Customizable key/value separator
 - [x] Customizable logger ( eg. use `GD.Print` instead of `Console.WriteLine` )
 - [x] Ability to store all values on 1 line ( if every is separated by a semicolon )
+- [x] Non-destructive changes to the config ( changes are not applied without calling `ApplyModified` )

 ## Additional information

 - Values are stored as string ( for simplicity; converting values from string to the desired type is much simpler than using Variants )
 - ConfManager only provides you methods to open, modify, and save a config file.
-- Changes you make to the file are sandboxed; you have to call `ApplyModified()` to apply changes to annotations and values.
+- Changes you make to the file are sandboxed; you have to call `ApplyModified` to apply changes to annotations and values.
-- Saving the file doesn't apply the changes, call `SaveFile(AutoApply: true)` to apply the changes, or just call `ApplyModified()` before saving.
+- Saving the file doesn't apply the changes, call `SaveFile(AutoApply: true)` to apply the changes, or just call `ApplyModified` before saving.